MizukiSonoko/iroha-cli/README.md

 ## YAC: Yet Another Cli of Iroha

-[hyperledger/iroha](https://github.com/hyperledger/iroha) is open source, so I want to contribute it.
+[hyperledger/iroha](https://github.com/hyperledger/iroha) is open source, I want to contribute to it...

 ## How to use